-Contract Lifecycle Management is a concept that is widely known and discussed but shockingly ignored.
-Companies frequently neglect to put in place virtually any controls for the active contract and fail to manage the contractual obligations agreed to during the negotiation phase.
-This failure leaves them exposed to substantial risks and lost revenue.
+Despite being widely discussed, Contract Lifecycle Management and Contract Obligations Management concepts are ignored vehemently.
+Companies frequently neglect to put implement any controls (virtually) for the active contract and fail to manage the contractual obligations agreed upon during the negotiation phase.
+This failure leaves them exposed to substantial risks and loss of revenue.

-To gain maximum from the contracts, it is imperative to manage these contractual obligations well.
-Without a proper contract obligation system in place, it is hard to ascertain whether a business deal is working as per the terms and conditions or if there is a breach of contract.
+It is imperative to manage contractual obligations well to gain maximum value from your contract.
+Without a proper contract obligation management system in place, it is hard to ascertain whether a business deal is working as per the terms and conditions or if there is a breach of contract.
 Important milestones of delivery, payment, and more may easily get missed.

-Few contracts contain penalty clauses that are to be enforced whenever specific obligations are not met by a contracting party.
+Few contracts comprise penalty clauses, which come into enforcement whenever specific obligations are not met by a contracting party.
 Not tracking & non-compliance to these contract obligations can lead to missed opportunities and may translate into heavy financial losses for an organization.

-Managing these promises in the form of obligations, commitments, SLAs, and entitlements enshrined in contract clauses and terms have three key challenges :
+Managing the promises in the form of obligations, commitments, SLAs, and entitlements enshrined in contract clauses and terms has three key challenges :

 1. Time-consuming manual identification of obligations from multiple contract repositories:

-Large organizations have an overwhelmingly huge number of contracts containing an even greater number of obligations.
-Keeping track of such a huge number of obligations, without any way to configure alerts and reminders, is a tedious task.
+Large organizations have an overwhelmingly huge number of contracts containing an even significantly higher number of obligations.
+Keeping track of such a vast number of obligations without any way to configure alerts and reminders is a tedious task.

 Obligations are often hidden in complex contract language and must be manually extracted, identified, and interpreted.
-Identifying such obligations in a sea of complicated technical wording, page-after-page makes the process even more complicated.
+Identifying such obligations in a sea of complicated technical wording, page after page is nonetheless a mammoth task.

-Along with that updating data for contract milestones, penalty clauses, and more, in spreadsheets, is cumbersome and error-prone.
-Even if the data is laboriously entered, tracking it effectively is still a problem.
+Also updating data for contract milestones, penalty clauses, and more, in spreadsheets, is cumbersome and error-prone.
+Considering all the time and effort to enter the data manually, (effective) tracking is still a problem.